Bosonic and fermionic mutual information of N-partite systems in dilaton black hole background: Conclusions

-Our analysis reveals several essential features of multipartite quantum resources in strong gravitational fields by jointly examining multipartite mutual information. \textbf{(i) Particle statistics: mutual information vs REC:} We find a clear contrast between bosonic and fermionic fields under the Hawking effect: fermionic systems retain larger multipartite mutual information than their bosonic counterparts, indicating a stronger robustness of total correlations against gravitational degradation, whereas their REC is consistently smaller than that of bosonic systems.
-For both statistics, the multipartite mutual information decreases monotonically with increasing dilaton, reflecting the gradual loss and redistribution of correlations induced by black hole radiation, and eventually saturates to a finite, mode-frequency-independent value in the extreme black hole limit, revealing a universal behavior dominated by spacetime geometry. \textbf{(ii) State structure: mutual information vs REC:} A similar complementary behavior is observed when comparing different multipartite entanglement structures.
-GHZ state consistently exhibits larger multipartite mutual information than W state across the entire parameter range, highlighting the stronger global correlations encoded in GHZ state, while their REC remains smaller than that of W state, indicating a more distributed REC structure in W state.
-In addition, increasing the number of particles $N$ enhances the overall multipartite mutual information for both GHZ and W states, demonstrating that larger systems possess stronger total correlations and improved resilience to gravitational effects.
-This enhancement holds for both bosonic and fermionic fields, although the decay of mutual information with increasing dilaton strength is consistently faster for bosons. \textbf{(iii) Particle number variation: multipartite mutual information vs entanglement:} Increasing the initial particle number enhances the multipartite mutual information of the GHZ and W states in the dilaton black hole background.
+Our analysis reveals several essential features of multipartite resources in strong gravitational fields by jointly examining multipartite mutual information. \textbf{(i) Particle statistics: mutual information vs REC:} We find a clear contrast between bosonic and fermionic fields under the Hawking effect: fermionic systems retain larger multipartite mutual information than their bosonic counterparts, indicating a stronger robustness of total correlations against gravitational degradation, whereas their REC is consistently smaller than that of bosonic systems.
+For both statistics, the multipartite mutual information decreases monotonically with increasing dilaton, reflecting the gradual loss and redistribution of correlations induced by black hole radiation, and eventually saturates to a finite, mode-frequency-independent value in the extreme black hole limit, revealing a universal behavior dominated by spacetime geometry. \textbf{(ii) State structure: mutual information vs REC:} A similar complementary behavior is observed when comparing different multipartite state structures.
+GHZ state consistently exhibits larger multipartite mutual information than W state across the entire parameter range, while their REC remains smaller than that of W state.
+In addition, increasing the number of particles $N$ enhances the overall multipartite mutual information for both GHZ and W states in curved spacetime and improves its robustness against external gravitational effects. \textbf{(iii) Particle number variation: multipartite mutual information vs entanglement:} Increasing the initial particle number enhances the multipartite mutual information of the GHZ and W states in the dilaton black hole background.
 However, the quantum entanglement of the GHZ state remains unaffected by the particle number, while the entanglement of the W state gradually decreases \cite{C10,C11}.
 This indicates that multipartite mutual information and entanglement respond differently to gravitational influences.
-Overall, these findings highlight a nontrivial complementarity between multipartite mutual information, quantum coherence, and entanglement in curved spacetime, demonstrating that different quantum resources react in qualitatively distinct ways to gravitational effects.
+Overall, these findings highlight a nontrivial complementarity between multipartite mutual information, quantum coherence, and entanglement in curved spacetime, demonstrating that different resources react in qualitatively distinct ways to gravitational effects.
 Moreover, the robustness of total correlations does not necessarily imply the robustness of quantum coherence and entanglement.